stroeer/stroeer-videoplayer-plugin-endcard/README.md

 Run E2E-Tests via `cypress run` or interactive `cypress open`.

-Start local server with index.html via `npm start`
+Start local server with index.html via `yarn start`

+You can use `yarn start` and `yarn watch` in different terminals to see saved changes immediately.